NBA Defense vs. Archetype Overview

 Scoring Wings: Offensive capable players who spend their time on the perimeter and may even be capable of shooting as well or better than shooting wings.
 Their primary difference from shooters is their ability to play with the ball and become creators of offense.
 Examples include Demar Derozan, Lou Williams and C.J.
 McCollum.

 3 and D Wings: Similar to Shooting Wings but typically bigger and more inclusive of the former SF and PF type players.
 This is a fairly broad category that may include players for the tendency to shoot the three often on offense and/or play a key role guarding versatile forwards and other shot creators on defense.
 They aren’t typically shot creators themselves.
-Examples include Otto Porter, Robert Covington, and Trevor Ariza.
+Examples include Otto Porter AND Robert Covington.

 Versatile Forwards: Along side the elite combo guards, Versatile Forwards include some of the most dangerous offensive players in basketball.
 They may have traits from every single archetype but for sure have more than a single defining offensive trait.
 Most commonly, they share traits with shot creators offensively and can operate with and without the ball.
 LeBron James, Kevin Durant, and Giannis Antetokounmpo fall into this group but they are special exceptions to any of the types we have.
-Better examples include Tobias Harris, Paul Millsap, Aaron Gordon, and James Johnson.
+Better examples include Michael Porter Jr. and Tobias Harris.

 Versatile Bigs: Players with great size who also tend to have a strong offensive game that strays from the basket.
 They have the ability to play either in the post or away from the basket as Bigs on offensive.
-Examples include Nikola Jokic, Karl-Anthony Towns, Blake Griffin, and Demarcus Cousins.
+Examples include Nikola Jokic, Karl-Anthony Towns, and Kristaps Porzingis.